7 Sources

 .Related Stories

-.
-Sarah T. Roberts, director of the Center for Critical Internet Inquiry at UCLA, emphasized that Google's algorithmic underpinnings have long been "by design, inscrutable to end users," and adding AI will only make the system more opaque2
+The transformation raises concerns about user agency and the future of the internet click economy.
+Sarah T. Roberts, director of the Center for Critical Internet Inquiry at UCLA, warned that algorithmic underpinnings have long been "by design, inscrutable to end users," and adding AI will make the system more opaque

 .
-Google representatives at the conference wore T-shirts saying "Ask Me Anything," reflecting Gemini's conversational prompt, and notably, asking these aides for directions "did not result in a click to a website"1
+Google representatives at I/O wore T-shirts saying "Ask Me Anything," reflecting Gemini's prompt, and when asked for directions, these aides provided answers that did not result in clicks to websites1

 .Summarized by